 The pilot knows what he’s doing, I remind myself.
 Sure, it may seem like our tiny plane is uncomfortably close to the mountain, but we’re actually a safe distance away.

-This time, we’re right in the heart of the mountain range.
-I’m here with two other travel writers in Kluane National Park, a massive park in southern Yukon that stretches all the way to the Alaska border.
+We’re right in the heart of the mountain range.
+I’m flightseeing in Kluane National Park, a massive park in southern Yukon, Canada that stretches all the way to the Alaska border.
 And the pilot is flying between the mountain peaks, giving us a chance to see them from very close range.

 The first part of the flight with Kluane Glacier Air Tours takes us over hilly, grassy terrain along the river.
 During this part of the flight, we excitedly scan the ground below for any signs of bears or moose or other wildlife, but luck isn’t with us on this day.